Yoro-Izumi/Yuriel/README.md

 # Yuriel
-Yuriel is personal project about a pngtuber software written in python.
+Yuriel is an on going personal project about a pngtuber software written in python.
+The goal is to create desktop software that can automatically rig characters and track facial expressions.